 People sometimes call a urine test a dipstick test because it involves dipping a strip into the urine and reading the results using a color chart.
 Home tests are similar to these.

 At the doctor's office

-At the doctor's office, a health professional will give the individual a clean, clear container and ask them to do the following:
+At the doctor's office, a health professional will give the individual a clean, clear container and ask them to do

 - urinate a little first before filling the container, as a mid-stream specimen gives the most accurate reading